httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

         HTTP Message Signatures registry, the verifier will use the referenced algorithm.
     3. If the algorithm can be determined from the keying material, such as through an algorithm field on the key value itself, the verifier will use this algorithm.
+    4. If the algorithm is specified in more that one location, such as through static configuration and the algorithm signature parameter, or the algorithm signature parameter and from the key material itself, the resolved algorithms MUST be the same.
+If the algorithms are not the same, the verifier MUST vail the verification.
 4. Use the received HTTP message and the signature's metadata to recreate the signature input, using the process described in {{create-sig-input}}.
 The value of the `@signature-params` input is the value of the SignatureInput header field for this signature serialized according to the rules described in {{signature-params}}, not including the signature's label from the SignatureInput header.
-5. If the key material is appropriate for the algorithm, apply the verification algorithm to the signature, signature input, signature parameters, key material, and algorithm.
+5. If the key material is appropriate for the algorithm, apply the verification algorithm to the signature, recalculated signature input, signature parameters, key material, and algorithm.
 The results of the verification algorithm function are the final results of the signature verification.
 Several algorithms are defined in
     {{signature-methods}}.